ziyyy101/FizzBuzz/README.md

 ## How to test this code

-How do you know that it's correct?
+How do you know that the code is correct?
 Part of the problem here is that we can't easily test this program.
-The iteration and the calculation are tightly coupled.
+The iteration and the calculation are _tightly coupled_.
 If we refactored this by extracting the body of the loop into a method, we could test the calculation for several interesting numbers more easily.